 - Rachael Pallas-Brown, BA Hons, MSt, MLitt (Oxon)

 - Ginnie Redston, BA (Hons) London, MA (Birmingham)

 Mr Packard was appointed Head of Department in September 1998 and is also Head of Philosophy.
 He was previously Head of Department at the Robert Smyth School.
-He sat on the QCA ‘National Subject Panel for A Level RS’ (1996-1998) and on the SCAA ‘Post-16 Guidance: RE Working Party’ (1995).
-He reviews publications for RE Today.
-He has been an EDEXCEL A level examiner and an EDEXCEL in-service trainer.
+He has sat on the ‘National Subject Panel for A Level RS’.
+He has reviewed publications for RE Today.
+He has been an A level examiner and in-service trainer.
 His Farmington Paper (on the future of Religious Studies) has been compulsory reading on PGCE courses and his work has influenced studies in Finland, Northern Ireland, Romania and South Africa.

-Miss Pallas-Brown was appointed in September 2006.
-She was previously Director of Studies at Cherwell College and had also been a Head of Department.
-She is Head of Sixth Form at Oxford High School.
+Miss Pallas-Brown was appointed in September 2006 and is the Director of Sixth Form at Oxford High School.

 Mrs Townend was appointed in September 2007.
 She read Theology at Oxford and took her PGCE at Cambridge.
 She taught at St Mary’s School in Calne and has also worked in publishing at the Education Department of the Oxford University Press.